aavotins/HiQBioDiv_EGVs/docs/04-RawGeodata.md

 ### Soil texture: Europe {#Ch04.07.02}

-Data on soil texture are obtained from [European Soil Data Centre's](https://esdac.jrc.ec.europa.eu/) European Soil database [@esdac2].
+Data on soil texture were obtained from [European Soil Data Centre's](https://esdac.jrc.ec.europa.eu/) European Soil database [@esdac2].
 Dataset is available as [European Soil Database v2 Raster Library 1kmx1km](https://esdac.jrc.ec.europa.eu/content/european-soil-database-v2-raster-library-1kmx1km).
-There are several properties available with download, `TXT` was used to create [soil texture product](#Ch05.02).
-Files were downloaded to `eodata/2024/Soils/ESDAC/texture/`.
+There are several properties available for download, `TXT` was used to create [soil texture product](#Ch05.02).
+Files were downloaded to `Geodata/2024/Soils/ESDAC/texture/`.

-During the preprocessing (code below) layer was projected to match 10 m template with "near" as interpolation method, value `0` substituted with `NA` and masked and cropped to template.
+During the preprocessing (see code below) the layer was projected to match 10 m template with "near" as interpolation method, value `0` substituted with `NA` and the result wars masked and cropped to the template.
 Result was saved for further processing.

 ``` r